Russ Harvey Consulting - Computer and Internet Services

 System Requirements for macOS

-LibreOffice runs on macOS 10.14 or later.
+LibreOffice runs on macOS 10.15 or newer.

 • For certain features of the software - but not most - Java is required.
 Java is notably required for Base.